 The AP3 is made up of a team of scientists who specialize in a diversity of paleontological and geological disciplines.
-Our team consists of students, postdoctoral researchers, professors, and museum curators in the USA (Pennsylvania, New York, Texas, Ohio, and Colorado), Australia, South Africa, and the United Kingdom.
+Our team consists of students, postdoctoral researchers, professors, and museum curators in the USA (Pennsylvania, New York, Texas, Ohio, Illinois, Colorado, and Washington), Australia, South Africa, and the United Kingdom.
 Collectively, we have expertise in all major vertebrate groups that have been discovered from the Cretaceous and Paleogene of Antarctica thus far, as well as proficiency in a variety of geological methods and techniques.

 Meet the team:

 Matt Lamanna | Julia Clarke | Kerin Claeson